 If the First Aider determines that a student should go home, and the student is well enough to move independently, they should request permission from their Head of Year for the student to leave.

-In the absence of a Head of Year, permission should be sought from a member of the Leadership Group or the Appointed Person.
+In the absence of a Head of Year, permission should be sought from the Attendance Officer, a member of the Leadership Group or the Appointed Person.